liuchengxu/vim-clap/README.md

 - `g:clap_disable_run_rooter`: Bool, `v:false`, vim-clap by default will try to run from the project root by changing `cwd` temporarily.
 Set it to `v:true` to run from the origin `cwd`.
 The project root here means the git base directory.
 Create an issue if you want to see more support about the project root.

 The option naming convention for provider is `g:clap_provider_{provider_id}_{opt}`.

-- `g:clap_provider_grep_delay`: 300ms by default, delay for actually spawning the grep job in the background.

 - `g:clap_provider_grep_blink`: [2, 100] by default, blink 2 times with 100ms timeout when jumping the result.
 Set it to [0, 0] to disable the blink.